 In more recent years, we have engaged with disaster survivors in Myanmar, Nepal and other areas to promote profitable recovery initiatives, entrepreneurial capacity and facilitate sales of their products.

-Our online Marketplace is going live on 2017, at the same time of our Impact Immigrants project in Europe.
+Our new Marketplace goes live on 2017, at the same time of our Impact Migrants project in Europe.